MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Define a list of sites, based on URL patterns, that can open pop-up windows.
+  Define a list of sites, based on URL patterns, that can open pop-up windows. * is not an accepted value for this policy.

 If you don't configure this policy, the global default value from the [DefaultPopupsSetting](#defaultpopupssetting) policy (if set) or the user's personal configuration is used for all sites.